-If Open System or Shared Key authentication algorithm is being used, the STA shall execute the procedure described in 12.3.3.2 (Open System authentication) or 12.3.3.3 (Shared Key authentication), respectively.
+If Open System authentication algorithm is being used, the STA shall execute the procedure described in 12.3.3.2 (Open System authentication).
 These result in the generation of an MLME-AUTHENTICATE.indication primitive to inform the SME of the authentication request.

 Modify item (f) in 11.3.4.3 (D2.0 P2431 L25) as shown:

 Upon receipt of an MLME-AUTHENTICATE.response primitive, if the ResultCode is not SUCCESS, the MLME shall transmit an Authentication frame with the corresponding status code, as defined in 9.4.1.9 (Status Code field), and the state for the originating STA shall be left unchanged.
-The Authentication frame is constructed using the appropriate procedure in 12.3.3.2 (Open System authentication), 12.3.3.3 (Shared Key authentication), 13.5 (FT protocol), or 13.6 (FT resource request protocol).
+The Authentication frame is constructed using the appropriate procedure in 12.3.3.2 (Open System authentication), 13.5 (FT protocol), or 13.6 (FT resource request protocol).

 Modify item (g) in 11.3.4.3 (D2.0 P2431 L25) as shown:

-Upon receipt of an MLME-AUTHENTICATE.response primitive, if the ResultCode is SUCCESS, the MLME shall transmit an Authentication frame that is constructed using the appropriate procedure in 12.3.3.2 (Open System authentication), 12.3.3.3 (Shared Key authentication), 13.5 (FT protocol) or 13.6 (FT resource request protocol), with a status code of SUCCESS, and the state for the originating STA shall be set to State 2 if it was State 1; the state shall remain unchanged if it was other than State 1.
+Upon receipt of an MLME-AUTHENTICATE.response primitive, if the ResultCode is SUCCESS, the MLME shall transmit an Authentication frame that is constructed using the appropriate procedure in 12.3.3.2 (Open System authentication), 13.5 (FT protocol) or 13.6 (FT resource request protocol), with a status code of SUCCESS, and the state for the originating STA shall be set to State 2 if it was State 1; the state shall remain unchanged if it was other than State 1.

 12.2 Framework